davidk/WifiQr/README.md

 ### Crate

 The crate is not currently available on crates.io, but can be downloaded from this repository.
-Please be sure to pin the version you're using is tied to a specific commit, to avoid backwards incompatible changes (this is not anticipated, but it may happen).
+Please be sure to pin the version you're using to a specific commit/release, to avoid backwards incompatible changes (this is not anticipated, but it may happen).

 ### Usage